GfSE/SpecIF/tutorials/06_Very-Simple-Model-FMC.md

 ![Very Simple Model Relations](./images/Very-Simple-Model-Relations.png)

-- Whereas the model-diagram shown first was created by an engineer to define an aspect of the model, the graph above shows all statements with a particular model-element, \'FiCo-Application\' in this case.
+- While the model-diagram shown first was created by an engineer to define an aspect of the model, the graph above shows all statements with a particular model-element, \'FiCo-Application\' in this case.
 - An accumulation of *all* statements with this model-element is shown, no matter where they have been defined; it is the semantic net around the selected element with a radius of one.
 - Each arrow is a statement, e.g. \'FiCo-Application reads FiCo-Data\'.
 - So we see that the selected model-element is shown on one diagram and that it writes and reads another model-element.